🔄

 A simple checklist can be your best friend when you’re ready to buy.
 This isn’t just about the slab’s appearance; it’s about the entire installation process.
 The most common issues with porcelain slab showers often stem from things that happen before the slab even goes up, like improper wall prep or using the wrong adhesive.
 Your checklist should include confirming your walls are flat and ready, you have the right setting materials, and your installer has experience handling large-format slabs.
 Ticking these boxes helps you avoid common pitfalls and ensures your beautiful new slabs are installed to last.
 It’s a small step that makes a huge difference.

-Finalize Your Project Budget
+Confirm Your Total Project Budget

 It’s easy to get excited about the price per square foot of the slabs, but don’t forget to account for the total project cost.
 A common mistake is underestimating the price of professional installation, which can be a significant part of your overall budget.
 Before you commit, get a detailed quote from your contractor that includes labor, waterproofing materials, adhesive, grout, and any necessary prep work.
 If you’re a trade professional, remember to look into bulk discounts that can help manage costs on larger projects.
 Finalizing your budget with all expenses included means you can move forward with confidence and no surprise bills later on.

-Decide on the Right Slab Thickness
+How to Choose the Right Slab Thickness

 Porcelain slabs come in various thicknesses, and your choice can impact the installation.
 While thinner slabs are lighter, a thicker slab might be a better option if your walls aren't perfectly flat.
 The added rigidity can help compensate for minor imperfections, leading to a smoother, more durable finish.
 This is a great point to discuss with your installer, as they can assess your space and recommend the ideal thickness for your specific project.
 They’ll consider the wall condition and the handling required for different slab weights.
 Making the right choice here is key to a successful and long-lasting porcelain slab installation.